Overview

 Pros:

 - 23-1/8” maximum lift height — the standout specification.
-This is 9” above the minimum 14.075” needed to clear the ESCO 10498 stands with sandwich pads.
+This is ~10” above the ESCO 10498’s 13.2” minimum height (no pad needed on bare concrete).
 That margin means comfortable working height for positioning stands, plus capacity to lift trucks and SUVs well above stand height

 - Dual-pump hydraulic system — fast lift on approach (wide pump), precision lift under load (narrow pump)